Holistic Psychotherapy

 The second step is to improve safety in the body and learn to deal effectively with changing conditions.

-Step 3: Trauma Discharge with Somatic Experiencing® and Bodynamic®
+Step 3: Trauma Discharge & Emotional Completion

 Through gentle trauma release, the body can begin to return to the normal rhythm of activity and relaxation.

-Step 4: Post-traumatic growth
+Step 4: Post-Traumatic Growth

 By discharging stored shock energy states, cognitive and emotional coping with the traumatic event becomes possible.
 This enables new perspectives on the traumatic situation.
 The development of the personality is promoted through the integration of the traumatic experience.